rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 - structure ongoing projects so that there is some shared context with your teammates. this promotes collaboration and sharing.
 - solicit buy-in for controversial features before investing too much effort.

 These also applies if you truly are working as a one-man team.
-There are always avenue to incoporate the feedback of others, and they do not even need to be engineers.
+There are always avenue to incorporate the feedback of others, and they do not even need to be engineers.

 **Build Feedback Loops for Your Decision**